nasa-gibs/onearth/src/test/README.md

 ## `oe_validate_palette.py` Tests:

-1. Validating a colormap with a corresponding image that matches the colormap
+1. Validating a colormap with a corresponding image that matches the colormap using the `--match_index` option
-2. Validating a colormap with a corresponding image that matches the colormap using the `--no_index` option
+2. Validating a colormap with a corresponding image that matches the colormap
 3. Validating a colormap with a corresponding image that matches the colormap using the `--ignore_colors` option
 4. Validating a colormap with a corresponding image that matches the colormap using the `--fill_value` option
-5. Correctly failing to validate a colormap with a non-corresponding image that doesn't match the colormap
+5. Correctly failing to validate a colormap with a non-corresponding image that doesn't match the colormap using the `--match_index` option
-6. Correctly failing to validate a colormap with a non-corresponding image that doesn't match the colormap using the `--no_index` option
+6. Correctly failing to validate a colormap with a non-corresponding image that doesn't match the colormap
 7. Correctly failing to validate a colormap with a non-corresponding image that doesn't match the colormap using the `--ignore_colors` option
 8. Correctly failing to validate a colormap with a non-corresponding image that doesn't match the colormap using the `--fill_value` option